 The recoverable amount of the public bus licences is determined based on the higher of fair value, reflecting market conditions less costs of disposal, and value-in-use calculation.
 The fair value of the public bus licences is determined using market approach with reference to recent market-quoted prices from different market dealers.
 Value-in-use calculation uses cash flow projections based on financial budgets approved by the management covering a five-year period.
-Assuming that the government policies for the public bus industry remain unchanged, the management determines the key assumptions including budgeted cash flow projections based on past performance, the general price inflation in Hong Kong and the management's expectation on market development, which had taken into account the expected recovery of economic activities after the ease of the COVID-19 pandemic.
+Assuming that the government policies for the public bus industry remain unchanged, the management determines the key assumptions including budgeted cash flow projections based on past performance, the general price inflation in Hong Kong and the management's expectation on market development.
 Cash flows beyond the five-year period are extrapolated using the estimated growth rates stated below.
 The key assumptions used for value-in-use calculations are as follows: